Cheetah

 Moya was found in 2019 near a farm in Botswana.
 Farmers tend to put out snares for predators who hunt their livestock and because cheetahs have a poor sense of smell, they must hunt a fresh meal every time which takes a toll on the farmer's income.

 Moya was found trapped in a snare and rescued by people who brought her to us.
-We devoted ourselves to helping Moya in regaining functionality in her lower left leg where the snare tore her tendons and ligaments.
+We devoted ourselves to helping Moya in regaining functionality in her lower left leg where the snare cut her tendons and ligaments.
 The wound healed but her tendons remained severed causing the paw to buckle under her weight.
 That didn’t stop Moya from walking and even sprinting.
 Most of Moya's pain faded; she is now a strong cheetah with a healthy appetite.
 We still wanted to do more for her and started consulting specialists about her situation.